holochain/docs-pages/src/pages/resources/enable-holo.md

 This generally results in a UI with a much more asynchronous programming pattern, whereas native Holochain UIs tend to be use a more synchronous programming pattern.

+!!! info A note on conductor API WebSocket access
+Due to the security implications of multi-tenant conductors, `AdminWebsocket` (and some `AppWebsocket`) functionality is not directly exposed to Holo clients.
+Instead, this functionality is exposed indirectly via Holo WebSDK methods where appropriate.
+!!!

 ### hApp paradigm

 hApps are the fundamental unit within Holo.
 This means: